Geeksltd/GCop/Rules/GCop162.md

 ## Rule description

-The IsAnyOf extension method is available on some types such as String and IEntity, as an alternative to a number of OR (||) checks.
+The `IsAnyOf` extension method is available on some types such as `String` and `IEntity`, as an alternative to a number of `OR (||)` checks.
-It improves readability and writeability.
+It improves readability and writ ability.
 Also it can potentially provide a better performance.

 ## Example 1